agpavlik/React-Notes/README.md

   );
 }

-export async function action({ request }) {
+// 2 step.
+Create action.
+Whenever this form here will be submitted, behind the scenes, React Router will then call this action function and it will pass in the request that was submitted. export async function action({ request }) {
   // get all the data from the Form const formData = await request.formData();
   const data = Object.fromEntries(formData);
   console.log(data);

+  // 4 step.
+Next up we also want to get our cart data here into this action.
-  //make the priority true/false instead of on/off const order = {
+  // Make the priority true/false instead of on/off
+  const order = {
     ...data,
     cart: JSON.parse(data.cart),